jeromelebel/MongoHub-Mac/README.markdown

 ## History

+** 2.7 beta 14 - september 29, 2014 **

+    - Fix to display a lot of collections https://github.com/jeromelebel/MongoHub-Mac/issues/139

 ** 2.7 beta 13 - september 29, 2014 **

     - Support for URI pasted in the main window